-- (b) the inspection at 12-monthly intervals of public passenger vehicles (other than taxis), hire and drive vehicles, luxury hire cars and restricted hire vehicles that are more than 3 years old; and - (c) the inspection at 6-monthly intervals of public passenger vehicles (other than taxis), hire and drive vehicles, luxury hire cars and restricted hire vehicles that are more than 15 years old; and - (d) the initial inspection of public passenger vehicles that are taxis and not more than 12 months old; and - (e) the inspection at 6-monthly intervals of public passenger vehicles that are taxis and more than 12 months old; and - (f) in the case of public passenger vehicles that are taxis (where those vehicles had been used for other purposes before first being used as taxis or were second-hand when first used as taxis) initial inspection and then subsequent inspection at 6-monthly intervals. - (6) The Registrar may extend the interval between inspections under subregulation (4) or (5), for a vehicle or a class of vehicles, if the Registrar is satisfied that such extension would not compromise road safety. - (7) An inspection of a vehicle under a vehicle inspection program -
+- (b) the inspection at 12-monthly intervals of public passenger vehicles (other than taxis), hire and drive vehicles, luxury hire cars and restricted hire vehicles that are more than 3 years old; and - (c) the inspection at 6-monthly intervals of public passenger vehicles (other than taxis), hire and drive vehicles, luxury hire cars and restricted hire vehicles that are more than 15 years old; and - (d) the initial inspection of public passenger vehicles that are taxis; and - (e) the inspection at 12-monthly intervals of public passenger vehicles that are taxis. - (f) - (6) The Registrar may extend the interval between inspections under subregulation (4) or (5), for a vehicle or a class of vehicles, if the Registrar is satisfied that such extension would not compromise road safety. - (7) An inspection of a vehicle under a vehicle inspection program - (a) is to be carried out by a police officer, an authorised officer or some other person approved by the Registrar; and - (b) may be carried out after payment of the applicable scheduled fee.

-- (a) is to be carried out by a police officer, an authorised officer or some other person approved by the Registrar; and - (b) may be carried out after payment of the applicable scheduled fee. - (8) The Registrar or, if the Registrar directs, the person who carried out the inspection must, if a vehicle passes an inspection under a vehicle inspection program, issue to the registered operator as soon as practicable - (a) an inspection label in an approved form - (i) indicating that an inspection has been carried out and that the vehicle has passed the inspection; and - (ii) identifying the person who carried out the inspection; and - (iii) stating the registration number of the vehicle; and - (iv) stating the date of the inspection; and - (v) if applicable, stating the date by which the next inspection under the vehicle inspection program is to be carried out; and
+- (8) The Registrar or, if the Registrar directs, the person who carried out the inspection must, if a vehicle passes an inspection under a vehicle inspection program, issue to the registered operator as soon as practicable - (a) an inspection label in an approved form - (i) indicating that an inspection has been carried out and that the vehicle has passed the inspection; and - (ii) identifying the person who carried out the inspection; and - (iii) stating the registration number of the vehicle; and - (iv) stating the date of the inspection; and - (v) if applicable, stating the date by which the next inspection under the vehicle inspection program is to be carried out; and - (vi) containing any other information that the Registrar considers appropriate; and - (b) written instructions, in an approved form, for affixing the label to the vehicle. - (9) The registered operator of the vehicle must -

-- (vi) containing any other information that the Registrar considers appropriate; and - (b) written instructions, in an approved form, for affixing the label to the vehicle. - (9) The registered operator of the vehicle must - (a) affix the inspection label to the vehicle in accordance with the instructions issued under subregulation (8); and - (b) keep the label affixed to the vehicle until the date on which the vehicle is next inspected under a vehicle inspection program (unless its removal is authorised as specified in subregulation (10)).
+- (a) affix the inspection label to the vehicle in accordance with the instructions issued under subregulation (8); and - (b) keep the label affixed to the vehicle until the date on which the vehicle is next inspected under a vehicle inspection program (unless its removal is authorised as specified in subregulation (10)).